ThomasYangth/thomasyangth.github.io/_pages/publications.md

 ---

-The following is a selected list of my publications as of September 2023.
+The following is a selected list of my publications as of March 2024.

 You can also find my articles on <a href="https://scholar.google.com/citations?user=MXF9R18AAAAJ&hl=en">my Google Scholar profile page</a>.